-In one of his later letters, De Valera wrote that “if people begin to go outside the constitution in terms of political objectives, then we are moving towards the end of the rule of law in Ireland.
+In one of his later letters, de Valera wrote that “if people begin to go outside the constitution in terms of political objectives, then we are moving towards the end of the rule of law in Ireland.
 And what rule do we have then?
 We shall be at the mercy of the man with a gun in his hand; and so much for the Irish history in democracy”.
 Indeed.

 It is interesting that Dev tried and failed to abolish proportional representation in 1959.
 Traditionally this helps the smaller parties gain more traction in a democracy.
 Was he trying to ensure Fianna Fail kept their commanding position in the long term, thereby subverting democracy?
 Thankfully, the will of the Irish people ensured this did not happen.

-Whilst I disagree with how Catholicism shaped parts of our constitution, many of which are causing us to ignore basic human rights of Irish citizens to this very day, it must be acknowledged that De Valera had to fight to reduce the role of religion in the new state.
+Whilst I disagree with how Catholicism shaped parts of our constitution, many of which are causing us to ignore basic human rights of Irish citizens to this very day, it must be acknowledged that de Valera had to fight to reduce the role of religion in the new Irish state.
 The Pope criticised him at the time for not going far enough.
 The modern-day image of Dev as this dyed in the wool Catholic is not entirely accurate.
 During the 1943 Fianna Fail Ard Fheis, he said “I think it is just as absurd to have that type of protection as to have here, where 93% population are Catholics.
 An organisation for the protection of their interests”.
 He was clear in his desire for a pluralist state.
-From a Twenty First Century perspective, I can say definitively that it is wrong that religion played such a large part in the founding of our constitution.
+From a 2017 perspective, I can say definitively that it is wrong that religion played such a large part in the founding of our constitution.
 However, as with any proper analysis, it is essential to understand the context.
-This does not justify the outcome but, by reading Ferriter’s book, it does permit us to become more objective about the social and political situation the emerging Irish state was in.
+This does not justify the outcome but, by reading Ferriter’s book, it does permit us to become more objective about the social and political situation that the emerging Irish state was in.

 During the 1926 Senate race between Kathleen Clarke and Margaret Pearse, Dev famously said that “the party would not support two women”.
 An appallingly misogynistic statement.
-The 1935 act that outlawed contraception doomed Irish women into having large families, putting many of their lives at risk during multiple strained childbirths.
+The 1935 act that outlawed contraception doomed Irish women into having large families, thereby putting many of their lives at risk during multiple strained childbirths.
 Even considering the epoch he was living in, these restrictions of the rights of Irish women were gross violations of half the population of the state.

-In a 1926 interview with free press Dev said, “the name Fianna Fáil (warrior destiny) has been chosen to symbolise a banding together of the people for national service, with a standard of personal honour for all who join, as high as that which characterised the ancient Fianna Eireann, and a spirit of devotion of that equal to that of the Irish volunteers”.
-The modern version of Fianna Fail would do well to heed De Valera’s words.
+In a 1926 interview with Free Press, Dev said, “the name Fianna Fáil (warrior destiny) has been chosen to symbolise a banding together of the people for national service, with a standard of personal honour for all who join, as high as that which characterised the ancient Fianna Eireann, and a spirit of devotion of that equal to that of the Irish volunteers”.
+The modern version of Fianna Fail would do well to heed de Valera’s words.
 The corruption of later leaders was not in keeping with his ethics.